RTippin/messenger-ui/README.md

 ---

-## For use with [rtippin/messenger][link-messenger]

-### Ready-made UI and web routes for use with [rtippin/messenger][link-messenger].
+## Ready-made UI and web routes for use with [rtippin/messenger][link-messenger]

 ### Notes
 - This package provides web routes that pertain to the `messenger` core.
 No authentication routes/system will be setup for you.
-- Our compiled `NotifyManager.js` uses laravel echo, with the `socket.io` library.
+- Our compiled `NotifyManager.js` uses laravel echo, with the `pusher-js` library.
-- You will need to setup your own websocket implementation for `socket.io`, as well as configure your laravel app's broadcast driver to use your websocket credentials.
-  - For a quick setup using [tlaverdure/laravel-echo-server][link-echo-server] websockets, follow the instructions at the bottom.
-- Future support for `pusher.js` library, along with the [Laravel Websockets][link-laravel-websockets] package will be added.
+- For websockets, this package supports [pusher.com][link-pusher] directly, or the drop-in replacement [laravel-websockets][link-laravel-websockets].
+  - Instructions are located below for setting up the websocket implementation of your choosing.

 ---